CFSAN-Biostatistics/snp-pipeline/docs/installation.rst

     * Bowtie2_, a tool for aligning reads to long reference sequences
     * SMALT_, a tool for aligning reads to long reference sequences
     * SAMtools_, utilities for manipulating alignments in the SAM format
+    * Picard_, a set of tools for manipulating sequencing data in SAM/BAM/CRAM/VCF format
     * VarScan_, a tool to detect variants in NGS data
     * tabix_, a generic indexer for tab-delimited genome position files
     * bgzip, part of the tabix package, bgzip is a block compression utility